blueag8/Photography_Website/README.md

 ## Technologies Used

+ - DJANGO
  - PYTHON
  - JAVASCRIPT
  - CSS
  - HTML

- -
+    Gitpod for development
- - Git and GitHub- used for version control.
+      Git and GitHub- used for version control
+      Heroku for deploy

 **Process**